Zhongli incident: Incident

 In 1977, the loose group of opposition candidates won 34% of the vote in the elections for the Taiwan Provincial Assembly.
 The growing opposition began to have an effect inside the Kuomintang.
 One popular figure, Hsu Hsin-liang, left the party and ran as a Tangwai for a local county magistrate's position in November 1977.
 Hsu Hsin-liang was an unpredictable political figure, a self labeled "socialist", who wanted to maintain the Taiwanese economic base while humanizing its class structure.
 He vigorously advocated parliamentary democracy and Taiwan independence, and frequently attacked the state's political corruption and systematic violation of human rights.
 Hsu commonly spoke Hakka at public rallies, in defiance of the Kuomintang's insistence on Mandarin Chinese.

 On election day, rumors began to circulate that a poll worker had destroyed ballots.
 Ballot vigilantes escorted the poll worker to the nearby police station, but he was quickly let go and continued to work at the polls.
 As more rumors of ballot rigging began to accumulate, the poll worker was accused of again destroying ballots.
 Policemen were called and formed a protective line.
 As the anger grew, protesters began to throw rocks and overturn police cars.
 At one point, a tear gas grenade was thrown, and two youths, Chiang Wen-kuo (江文國) and Chang Chi-ping (張治平), were said to have been shot dead by the police.
 By the end of the night, the protesters had burned down the police station.

 The riot became known as the "Zhongli incident".
-It was the first significant political protest on the streets since the 1940s.
+It was the first mass political protest since the 1940s.